 Internal medicine is the basis for all veterinary services, and it starts with your pet’s physical exams.
-From here, our veterinarian at The Goodland Pet Hospital determines the condition of your pet, makes any relevant diagnoses, and begins necessary treatments.
+From here, our veterinarians at The Goodland Pet Hospital determine the condition of your pet, makes any relevant diagnoses, and begins necessary treatments.
 Internal medicine involves cardiology and thoracic services, dermatology, gastroenterology, infectious disease, neurology, and urology.
-Our vet surgeon in Santa Barbara provides all these services with superior skill and the utmost of care and compassion.
+Our veterinarians in Santa Barbara provide all these services with skill and the utmost of care and compassion.

 Our animal hospital is equipped with the most advanced equipment and tools available today.
-With these our veterinarian practices precise internal medicine to accurately diagnose problems.
+With these our veterinarians practice precise internal medicine to accurately diagnose problems.

 - Digital radiography: Allows us to diagnose many conditions in a non-invasive manner.
 Results are instant and used to examine bones, stomach, heart, and lungs.